MaterializeThoughts/fi7note-privacy/index.md

 - when disclosure is required by law,
 - or where limited off-device processing is otherwise necessary for a specific feature you intentionally use.

-If you do not trigger such actions and do not allow analytics or correction sharing, the app’s core workout journaling use remains primarily local.
+Even when you do not allow optional Firebase analytics or use support/correction-sharing features, the minimal aggregate counters described in Section 5.5 may still leave the device.
+Your workout content and concrete workout history remain local unless another specific feature described in this Policy causes them to be transmitted.

 ## 12. Sharing and Disclosures